The following guidelines provide a description of how to submit a research grant application. Research grant applications can be submitted through:

 If submission needs to be done by the applicant the applicant is asked to advise the University Research Office and Faculty Research Office once the proposal has been submitted, and email confirmation of submission and any other future correspondence regarding this proposal to the University Research Office and Faculty Research Office.

-□ I have completed a Macquarie application form (APLI/coversheet) to formally obtain my Head of Department and faculty approvals
+□ I have submitted my application into the Pure Research Management System to formally obtain my Head of Department and faculty approvals

 □ I have submitted my application with all appropriate documents